Spinach and Artichoke Stuffed Mushrooms – mushrooms stuffed with spinach and artichoke dip and topped with crunchy breadcrumbs!

 - ½ cup plus 2 tablespoons Parmesan shredded cheese, divided

 - 1 10-ounce package frozen spinach, defrosted and squeezed of all liquid

 - 1 14-ounce can artichoke hearts, drained roughly chopped

 - 2 tablespoons bread crumbs

 - Preheat oven to 350F.
 Place mushrooms on a large rimmed baking sheet, hole side up.

-- In the bowl of an electric mixer, beat together softened Philadelphia Cream Cheese and Kraft Mayo, scraping down the sides of the bowl as needed.
-Once combined and smooth, add garlic, salt, pepper, 1/2 cup Kraft Parmesan shredded cheese, spinach, and chopped artichoke hearts.
+- In the bowl of an electric mixer, beat together softened cream cheese and mayonnaise, scraping down the sides of the bowl as needed.
+Once combined and smooth, add garlic, salt, pepper, ½ cup Parmesan shredded cheese, spinach, and chopped artichoke hearts.
 Beat until everything is just combined.